 Uninsured motorist coverage is not required in my state, and I currently don’t have it.
 Good decision?
 Actually, until researching this story, I wasn’t aware I didn’t have it, which underlines why it’s so important to look at your policy periodically.

 As soon as I’m done with this article, I’m going to do a little reading and see if I should get this coverage.
 Two places I can start are right here on this website: “12 Horrible Pieces of Insurance Advice” and “5 Reasons the Other Driver’s Insurance Won’t Pay.”

-Now we’ve gone over my insurance bill.
+So, we’ve gone over my insurance bill.
 While I’m sure you found it riveting, much of it will be meaningless to you unless you drive a car like mine, have the same driving record I have and live where I live.
-So what was the point of explaining it to you?
+What was the point of explaining it to you?
 So you’d see how I manage my car insurance and how you should.

 Perhaps you think I knew all this stuff because I’m a personal finance writer.
 Nope.
 I know this stuff because I called the toll-free number on my insurance policy and sat on the phone with some hapless customer service representative until I understood what I was paying for.

 Once I understood my policy, including how much I’d pay to increase coverages and how much I’d save by reducing them, I was in the position of being able to decide how to customize my policy to meet my personal needs.
 For example, maybe I should drop rental-car coverage, since I’ve been driving for 40 years and have never used it.
 Maybe I should add uninsured motorist.
 Maybe I should raise my liability coverage as my net worth increases.